Killing of Eric Garner: Ramsey Orta

-Ramsey Orta is a member of Copwatch in New York City who filmed the incident.
+Ramsey Orta is a New York City man who filmed the incident.
 Following a campaign of alleged police harassment after the video went viral, he was arrested on weapons charges.
-Al Sharpton made a statement that prosecuting Orta while also calling him as a witness could constitute a conflict of interest.
+Al Sharpton made a statement that prosecuting Orta while also calling him as a witness in the Garner case could constitute a conflict of interest.

 In February 2015, Orta was incarcerated on Rikers Island.
 In March 2015, a lockdown was initiated, and he was not permitted to prepare his own food.
 The prisoners were served meatloaf by the prison officers.
 After falling ill multiple times after eating food on Rikers, Orta believed he had been deliberately poisoned.
-He described that the other prisoners fell ill, vomiting blood, but the guards reportedly laughed, and no prisoners were brought to the infirmary.
+He described that the other prisoners fell ill, vomiting blood, but the guards reportedly laughed, and no prisoners were taken to the infirmary.
 Court documents stated that the prisoners had suffered from various ailments after eating the food.
 Blue-green pellets were found in the meatloaf, and determined to be brodifacoum, the main ingredient of rat poison.
 As a result, Orta stopped eating the food, only taking food passed to him from his visiting wife.
-He has alleged that prison officers booked him on false or trivial offences in a biased manner, resulting in him not being able to receive food from his wife.
+He has alleged that prison officers booked him on false or trivial offenses in a biased manner, resulting in him not being able to receive food from his wife.
 Orta also claimed that the prison officers have threatened, insulted, and beaten him, and deliberately crushed the food from his wife.
 Orta stated that when he was initially arrested, a police officer told him it would be better for Orta to kill himself before he was jailed.

-After prosecutors questioned whether the money raised for his bail was crowd-sourced legally, Orta was released on bail on April 10, 2015.
+After prosecutors questioned whether the money raised for his bail was crowdsourced legally, Orta was released on bail on April 10, 2015.